Skip to Content

 Kathi Wolfe

-Kathi Wolfe is a writer and poet.
-Her work has appeared in The New York Times, Poetry Magazine, and other publications.
-She is a contributor to the groundbreaking anthologies QDA: A Queer Disability Anthology and Beauty Is a Verb: The New Poetry of Disability.
-Wolfe is the author of four poetry collections: Helen Takes the Stage: The Helen Keller Poems (Pudding House Press); The Green Light (Finishing Line Press); The Uppity Blind Girl Poems (BrickHouse Books), and Love and Kumquats: New and Selected Poems (BrickHouse Books, 2019).
-Wolfe has been awarded a Puffin Foundation grant and Writers grants from Vermont Studio Center.
+Kathi Wolfe (1952 - 2024) was a writer and poet.
+Her work appeared in The New York Times, Poetry Magazine, Beltway Poetry Quarterly, and other publications.
+She was a contributor to the groundbreaking anthologies QDA: A Queer Disability Anthology and Beauty Is a Verb: The New Poetry of Disability.
+Her books of poetry are The Porpoise in the Pink Alcove (2023), Love and Kumquats: New and Selected Poems (2019), The Uppity Blind Girl Poems (2015, winner of the Stonewall Chapbook competition), The Green Light (2013), and Helen Takes the Stage: the Helen Keller Poems (2008).
+Wolfe was awarded a Puffin Foundation grant and Writers grants from Vermont Studio Center.
 In 2008, she was a Lambda Literary Foundation Emerging Writer Fellow.
-She is a contributor to the acclaimed LGBTQ paper The Washington Blade.
+She was a regular contributor to the acclaimed LGBTQ paper The Washington Blade, and was a twice a finalist in the DC Chapter of the Society of Professional Journalists annual awards for her series “Queer, Crip and Here,” her profiles of disabled and queer leaders.

 Other poems by this author